An American Werewolf in Paris: Development

 After Lafia left the project, Tom Stern and Tim Burns, who had previously worked on the short-lived MTV series The Idiot Box and the 1993 comedy film Freaked, were hired to write a new script, with Stern set as director.
-Stern and Burns's script followed a young American named Andy McDermott, who is vacationing in Spain when he is called to Paris after hearing that his uncle was savaged by a mysterious beast there.
+Stern and Burns's script followed a young American named Andy McDermott (Tom Everett Scott), who is vacationing in Spain when he is called to Paris after hearing that his uncle was savaged by a mysterious beast there.
 In keeping with the tradition of An American Werewolf in London, Stern and Burns loaded the script with as many songs referring to the moon as they could find.
 As part of the preproduction process, Stern had makeup effects (FX) artists Steve Johnson and Tony Gardner work on preliminary designs for the monster, and Phil Tippett, who had worked on Jurassic Park, was going to use computer graphics to bring the beast to life for full-body shots, while the closeups would be handled by the makeup FX crew using animatronic heads.

-Once they turned in their script to the studio, the studio informed Stern that while they liked the script, he was no longer going to be directing the film.
+Once they turned in their script, the studio informed Stern that while they liked the script, he was no longer going to be directing the film.
 Stern said in an interview: "They were planning to do it on, a medium-low budget, around $10-12 million, and they felt comfortable with me directing it at that level.
 Then when I handed it in, they liked it so much that they wanted to do it on a higher budget, and they needed a big-name director they could use the foreign presales, since Polygram, which owns Propaganda, is a foreign company."

 Marco Brambilla, whose film Demolition Man was a major international hit, was brought on to take over directing.
 According to Stern, Brambilla's approach was going to involve the traditional half-man, half-wolf look, with FX to be created by Amalgamated Dynamics.

-After a meeting with Brambilla, both Stern and Burns left and moved on to other projects, with Burns stating: "There wasn’t any shouting or anything... but it was such a strange feeling.
-We’d been working on this for a year and a half, and put all this thought into it.
-He'd been on it for a week and was saying 'I don't think the ending works' and 'this scene's got to go'."
+After a meeting with Brambilla, both Stern and Burns left and moved on to other projects, with Burns stating: "There wasn't any shouting or anything... but it was such a strange feeling.
+We'd been working on this for a year and a half, and put all this thought into it.
+He'd been on it for a week and was saying 'I don't think the ending works' and 'this scene's got to go'.".
 Stern added, "We took pride in writing a villain that was somewhat charming and had a compelling argument because the great villains are the ones that have a great pitch and make you think 'wow, I can see the logic to this.'
 He just wanted a cartoon villain that was twirling his moustache and being all 'ultimate evil'."